LacyPotato/FcfsRepo/README.md

-here is the fcfs code
+Here is the FCFS code